Pan-fried Pork Chops with Gravy

 • Heat a large skillet with oil.
 Once hot, add the pork chops to the pan and cook on medium-high heat for 5 minutes, or until golden brown, and flip.
 Cook until the internal temperature reaches 145°F, or until the juices run clear.

 • Remove most of the oil from the pan (carefully!) and add in the butter.
 Add in onion and cook until just starting to soften.
+Add garlic and saute until fragrant or about 1 minute.
+Sprinkle in 3 tbsps leftover seasoned flour to onion-garlic mix to form a rue and until browned about 2 minutes.
+Pour in chicken broth and vinegar, whisking until well combined.
+Continue to stir the gravy.

 • Reduced heat to a low simmer and add back the pork chops.
 Cover and heat for 20 minutes, stirring occasionally.
 If your chops are thinner, reduce this time.
+Serve over potatoes.

 pan fried pork chops pin